grasyPatel/Celebal_Summer_Internship_Task_Submission/To-do-List_Task2/to-do-list/README.md

 - `src/styles.css` — Stylesheet for the project
 ---

-# Breadth Testing Guide for Todo List
+# brief Testing Guide for Todo List

 This guide outlines a broad but shallow testing approach to verify all major functionalities of the Smart Todo List app.